-Physicians trying to prescribe a biologic for a patient often run into a pre authorization perfect storm: A patient excited about a new medication option, a payer less than enthusiastic about the cost of the medication, and clinical staffers frustrated with the prior authorization system.
+Physicians trying to prescribe a biologic for a patient often run into a prior authorization perfect storm: A patient excited about a new medication option, a payer less than enthusiastic about the cost of the medication, and clinical staffers frustrated with the prior authorization system.

 Indeed, in a June article in Practical Dermatology, Dr. Michael Sherling describes a 45-year-old man who suffers from psoriasis so severe he rarely goes out in warm weather.
 Various topical therapies have proven ineffective, so his dermatologist prescribes a new biologic.
 He arrives at the pharmacy to pick up the medication and is told his insurance will not cover it because his physician’s office has done something wrong.